keeps/roda/CONTRIBUTING.md

 ## Asking questions or reporting issues

-If you have a question or an issue, please, follow next steps:
+If you have a question or an issue, please, follow these steps:

 - Try to find an answer to your question using the [search](https://github.com/keeps/roda/issues) functionallity provided by GitHub
 - See if the question or issue you are having has already been submitted by someone else and add to that